Skip to main content

 @Module({

-providers: [UsersService], // Services/providers available in this module
+providers: [UsersService], // The "staff" -- services available for injection within this module

 })